General terms and conditions

 Fees and costs

-6. MAES Notary is authorized to engage third parties in the execution of the assignment at the expense and risk of the Client.
-The selection of third parties to be engaged by MAES Notary will, where possible, be made in consultation with the Client and with due care.
-MAES Notary is not liable for any shortcomings of these third parties.
-The Client grants MAES Notary a power of attorney to enter into an agreement with the relevant third party for and on their behalf and to accept any limitations of liability stipulated by third parties for and on their behalf.
-Third-party costs are borne by the Client.
+6. MAES notary is authorized to engage third parties in the execution of the assignment at the expense and risk of the Client.
+The choice of third parties to be engaged by MAES notary will, where possible, take place in consultation with the Client and with due care.
+MAES notary is not liable for any shortfall of such third parties.
+The Client provides MAES notary with a power of attorney to enter into an agreement for and on behalf of him with the relevant third party and to accept any limitations of liability stipulated by third parties for and on behalf of him.
+Costs of third parties are for the account of the Client.

 Article 4